jmartin827/audio_text_summarizer/readme.md

 The final result--the summarized transcript is stored in Redis using the UUID as the corresponding key.
 Fast API can be queried about the status of the job and once ready the final result is available.

-This is a work in progress which was done over the weekend and needs time to finish.